-In August 2000, we entered into a Manufacturing and Supply Agreement with our contract manufacturers to provide for the manufacturing of our pulmonary inhaler device for Exubera®.
+We have a Manufacturing and Supply Agreement with our contract manufacturers to provide for the manufacturing of our pulmonary inhaler device for Exubera.
 We have agreed to defend, indemnify, and hold harmless the contract manufacturers from and against third party liability arising out of the agreement, including product liability and infringement of intellectual property.
 There is no limitation on the potential amount of future payments we could be required to make under these indemnification obligations.
-We have never incurred costs to defend lawsuits or settle claims related to these indemnification obligations.
-If any of our indemnification obligations is triggered, we may incur substantial liabilities.
+We have never incurred costs to defend lawsuits or settle claims related to these indemnification obligations is triggered, we may incur substantial liabilities.
 Because the obligated amount of this agreement is not explicitly stated, the overall maximum amount of the obligations cannot be reasonably estimated.